MaxAcheson/Module_5_Repository/README.md

 This project serves two purposes:
 First, it examines the current value of cryptocurrencies, stocks, and bonds held within a client's portfolio to determine if they can be used to fund an emergency savings account.
-Second, the project analyzes two future scenario models in order to help the client visualize their plausible retirement timeframe.
+Second, the project analyzes two future-scenario models to estimate long-term portfolio growth in order to help the client visualize their plausible retirement timeframe.

 ## Technologies